hadimh93/CreditCard/README.md

-# CreditCard
-Credit Card Fraud Detection
+# Credit Card Fraud Detection

 This repository contains a Python script for detecting credit card fraud using various visualization and machine learning techniques.
 The dataset consists of 50,000 credit card transactions, each labeled as fraudulent or non-fraudulent.

 Overview